IgorKrupenja/zaino/README.md

 So far, the following features have been implemented.

 - **Log-in with Google account**.
 Fast and secure log in with your Google account.
 - **Data storage with Firestore**.
-Your data is safely stored in a Firestore database both with live demo and if you self-host Zaino.
+Your data is safely stored in a Cloud Firestore database both with live demo and if you self-host Zaino.
 - **Robust search and filtering**.
 Easily filter and sort your items by name, category, label, weight, etc.
 - **Efficient packing for your next adventure**.
 Pack list offers a convenient overview of the items you want to take with you, including weight.
 - **Flexible label system**.
 Organise your items in any way you want with custom labels.